johnfairh/Bebop/docs/options.md

 * `--clean` delete output directory and contents before starting.
 * `--theme name|PATH` theme name or custom path.
 Themes must contain a `templates` directory and may contain a `theme.yaml` file.
+* `--default-localization LOCSPEC` default localization.
+A `LOCSPEC` looks like `tag:flag:label`, eg. `en:🇺🇸:English`.
+The tag is used to find resources during generation the other parts in the generated docs' UI.
+* `--localizations LOCSPEC,...` other localizations to support in addition to the default localization.

 ## Meta
 * `--config PATH` config file location.